Consistory Seal

 The Legacy of J.H.
 Walker

 J.H.
-Walker Consistory No. 14 - Macon, Georgia
+Walker Consistory No. 14 - A.A.S.R.
+P.H.A. - Macon, Georgia

 Meetings: 4th Sunday at 4 PM

-Copyright 2026 by J.H.
-Walker Consistory No. 14 - Macon, Georgia.
+Copyright © 2026 by J.H.
+Walker Consistory No. 14 - Valley of Macon, Orient of Georgia.
 All rights reserved.